 - Separating property can protect it to leave an inheritance to a child from a previous relationship.

 - Creating a legal agreement can ease the concerns of family members and business partners who have a stake in your assets.

 As you can see, both the contract itself and the process of creating the contract can have benefits.

 Ensuring an agreement is effective

 A marriage contract can only be effective if it is valid and enforceable.
 Therefore, if you are contemplating marriage, now could be a good time to consult a lawyer to discuss your options and ensure that the agreement you will secure has a decent chance of being legally sound.

-A marriage contract must be in writing, signed by both sides, and duly witnessed.
-The negotiation process must be buttressed with accurate financial disclosure evidenced in writing, and there must be adequate time for both to have their lawyers negotiate and draft calmly – absent any pressure, undue influence or duress from anyone.
-The ultimate product must be fair to each party – both now and in light of events that could unfold into the future (such as children, illness, financial setbacks, etc.).
+A marriage contract must be in writing, signed by both sides and duly witnessed.
+The negotiation process must be buttressed with accurate financial disclosure evidenced in writing, and there must be adequate time for both to have their lawyers negotiate and draft calmly – absent any pressure, undue influence, or coercion from anyone.
+The ultimate product must be fair to each party – both now and in light of events that could unfold in the future (such as children, illness, financial setbacks, etc.).
 So you can see that these things can take a bit of time to finalize.
 The marriage contract should be free from illegal clauses.
 If a prenup does not meet these standards, it can be subject to later contest and ultimately be set aside by the courts.

 We have talked about marriage contracts in this blog post.
 Unmarried couples can enter into a “Cohabitation Agreement“.
 The same principles would apply.

 It can be uncomfortable for Ontario couples to discuss financial matters and property rights before marriage.
 However, doing so in a frank and fair manner can potentially have long-lasting benefits for you.